-Kids can try on a mask or hat and even try on a mardi gras costume in a designated section of the museum.
+Kids can try on a mask, a hat, or a Mardi Gras costume in a designated section of the museum.

-There is a lot of detail to take in with costumes that can cost between $3-5000+ and can take almost a year to create so make sure that you walk slowly so that you don’t miss a thing.
+There is a lot of detail to take in with costumes that can cost between $3-5000+.
+Many costumes take almost a year to create so make sure that you walk slowly so that you don’t miss a thing.